CIS192/website/src/pages/django2/index.md

 ]
 ```

 Finally, if we open our browser to `localhost:8000`, we should see our splash page!
+For now, it will contain just the heading, since we do not have any notes in our database yet.

 ## Defining and Querying Notes